The Spoore, Merry and Rixman Foundation

 For Schools:

-- Grants for items not funded by standard budgets, including development of school grounds, specialized equipment, lighting, staging, and musical instruments
+- Grants for items not funded by standard budgets, including development of school grounds, specialised equipment, lighting, staging, and musical instruments

-- Grants to youth clubs and organizations for young people to provide facilities that are educational in the wider sense, including youth group equipment
+- Grants to youth clubs and organisations for young people to provide facilities that are educational in the wider sense, including youth group equipment

 - Every child leaving a LEA primary school residing within the charity boundary receives a dictionary from the Trust